kparc/kcc/README.md

 #### separator

-character in k is `;` and it is used for one thing and one thing only, to separate k expressions.
-As you can see above, k doesn't require you to terminate the line explicitly with `;` because **`\n` is also an expression separator**.
+Character `;` in k is used for one thing and one thing only, to separate k expressions.
+As you have seen above, k doesn't require you to terminate the line explicitly with `;` because **newline is also an expression separator**.
 Separator is used the same way and means the same thing everywhere in any context (except comments), e.g. to separate expressions inside a function body, vector declaration, function arguments, etc. Later we will see that separator is also a part of certain language constructs, but it has the same meaning there as well.
 But by far the most frequent implicit use of a separator you will encounter in the wild is to separate expressions within one line:

 ```q
 x:1; y:2; z:3   /one line, three expressions